 Electric and Hybrid Cars for 2022

 It’s no surprise that, with the combined power of improving battery technologies and government subsidies, electric cars are becoming the prime choice for many drivers.
 Current government plans ensure that all new cars sold from 2030 will be electrified, so most people are looking to make the switch.
-If you're looking to join the environmentally friendly side of driving, be sure to check out the updates on grants and schemes for EV drivers.
 It’s too much to say that petrol and diesel cars are a dying breed, but it certainly seems that electric is the future - the market is already booming.
 In 2021 alone, electric car sales accounted for more than a quarter of all new car sales!
 We’ve listed a few of the exciting new electric cars due to come to market in 2022.

 Hyundai Ioniq 6